wistia/wistia-open-docs/_posts/private-sharing.md

 {% post_image hashed_id: '6dc3b3ce1c35d22643f5105de3e1ae1140aa3355', class: 'center' %}

 After clicking the activation link, viewers who have never interacted with the Wistia system will land on a page where they can create Wistia credentials.
-If you have required them to use a password to access the content, they will need to create a password for their access as well.

 ### The Viewer's Perspective